Beginner's Photography Class

 Learn how to use the proper settings to capture a beautiful sunset.

-Beyond just being a natural phenomenon, the setting of the sun symbolizes many things to a variety or people and cultures.
-The setting of the sun represents the completion of a day's work, so it represents the opportunity to rest.
+Beyond just being a natural phenomenon, the setting of the sun symbolizes many things to a variety of people and cultures.
+It represents the completion of a day's work, so it offers the opportunity to rest.

 Jahvon John